TimMangan/MSIX-PackageSupportFramework/README.md

 # A NOTE ABOUT THIS FORK
+This is the TimMangan fork of the Microsoft MSIX-PackageSupportFramework project.

 While Microsoft created the initial open-source project for the Package Support Framework, they have neglected it for some time and seem disinterested in maintaining it, so this fork represents the lastest active branch.
     ![PsfLogo](https://user-images.githubusercontent.com/19534997/151001486-af6b65de-9046-4b23-9112-4916a844e81c.png)
 =======